lorenzosquadrani/lorenzosquadrani.github.io/_notes/informatics/linux/bash_scripting.md

 [ args1 ] && [ args2 ] || [ args3 ]
 ```

-## Bash Scripts

-A crash course on bash scripts.

-Actually, all the resources collected here look amazing: https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html.
+### Scripting

-For getting quick technical information directly from the bash shell, use the `man bash` page and the commands `help`, `help read`.
+For getting quick technical information directly from the bash shell, use the `man bash` page and the commands `help`.

 First you add or not add the `shebang` (`#!`) at the beginning of the script, followed by the absolute path of the shell that you want to exectute the script.
 You also can avoid adding it I think, and the shell that you call the script from will execute the script.